Furuta-Mototada/candidate-match/docs/BILL_ENRICHMENT.md

 ### No debates found for a bill
 - The bill may not have been discussed yet
-- The title extraction may not be finding good search terms
+- Try checking hourei.ndl.go.jp manually with session/type/number
-- Try checking the Kokkai website manually
+- Some bills are passed without committee discussion

-### e-Gov not finding enacted laws
+### Debate summarization producing poor results
-- Amendment bills (改正法) may not be cataloged separately
+- Check that bill has sufficient debates (`debate_count > 0`)
-- The script finds the base law being amended, not the amendment itself
+- Very short debates may produce minimal summaries

 ### LLM enrichment failing
 - Check `OPENAI_API_KEY` is set
 - Check rate limits
-- Bills without description may produce lower quality results
+- Bills without PDF text or description may produce lower quality results